-In the 2023 autumn term, you can find the SIMHE staff at the Kaisa House Guidance Corner (address: Fabianinkatu 30), located by the building’s main entrance, from 13.00 to 15.00 on the following dates:
+In the 2023 autumn and 2024 spring term, you can find the SIMHE staff at the Kaisa House Guidance Corner (address: Fabianinkatu 30), located by the building’s main entrance, on the following dates:

 You should check this website in advance to ensure that the schedule has not changed.
 No appointment is necessary; it is first come, first served.
 If our service is congested, please understand that we may not be able to serve all visitors.

-You can book a personal appointment for education advice.
-We will consider together what training or continuing education would be the best option for you.
-The guidance is provided online via Zoom.
-Information on using Zoom will be sent to you via email together with your appointment’s booking confirmation.
+You can book a personal appointment for education counselling.
+Together we will consider what training or continuing education would be the options for you.
+The guidance is provided at the city centre campus or online via Zoom.

 Before the discussion, please consider the following questions: